| | |

 Although the island may be small (only 4.9 km long), it is so rich in history that it warrants two museums!

-the Alert Bay Museum is a one-room museum known for its many historical photographs (more than 7,000 in all!).
-You can also find memorabilia and a few stories from missionaries, loggers, fishermen, merchants, and doctors, whom all played a role in the evolution of Alert Bay.
+The Alert Bay Museum is a one-room museum known for its many historical photographs (more than 7,000 in all!).
+You can also find memorabilia and a few stories from missionaries, loggers, fishermen, merchants, and doctors, who all played a role in the evolution of Alert Bay.

 The museum can be found next to the Visitor's Centre on Fir Street.